NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 The `Table` tab lists projects by Project ID and provides additional information about each project.
 If no facet filters have been applied, the table will display all available projects; otherwise it will display only those projects that match the selected criteria.

-The table provides links to project detail pages in the Project ID column.
-Columns with file and case counts include links to open the corresponding files or cases in [Repository View](Repository.md).
+The table provides links to Project Summary pages in the Project ID column.
+Columns with file and case counts include links to open the corresponding files or cases in [Repository Page](Repository.md).

 ### Projects Graph